 Women often feel pressure to start a family, due to their “ticking biological clock.”
 However, women aren’t the only ones who experience an age-related decline in fertility.
-Our DFW fertility center is here to talk about the male biological clock.
+Our Dallas IVF fertility center is here to talk about the male biological clock.

 The ticking male biological clock impacts a man’s ability to get his partner pregnant